Tel: 00 353 61 202015

 In the third year, the University organises Cooperative Education for all students.
 This is a period of approximately eight months of paid employment for you in a position which is relevant to environmental science.
 This placement benefits you in a number of ways in that it

-- Provides you with significant environmental experience which may be of help when seeking a position on graduation
+- provides you with significant environmental experience which may be of help when seeking a position on graduation, and

 In the final year of the programme you will undertake a research project in some aspect of environmental science.
 The project is supervised by an academic member of staff with specific expertise in the area and the project runs over both semesters.

 |Year 1||Semester 1||Credits||Semester 2||Credits|